buhrmi/buhrmi/README.md

 This is buhrmi, a web developer and browser-based game maker.

-Get ready for the reincarnation of an old and beloved browser-based game.
-Get ready for [Gladiators Reloaded](https://gladi.buhrmi.de).
+It's time for the reincarnation of an old and beloved browser-based game.
+It's time for [Gladiators Reloaded](https://gladi.buhrmi.de) (currently in development)

 ## Work Projects